huggingface/transformers/docs/source/en/tasks/knowledge_distillation_for_image_classification.md

 pip install transformers datasets accelerate tensorboard evaluate --upgrade
 ```

-In this example, we are using `google/mobilenet_v2_1.4_224` and `microsoft/resnet-50`, both are trained with ImageNet-1k dataset on resolution of 224x224.
+In this example, we are using `microsoft/resnet-50`, trained with ImageNet-1k dataset on resolution of 224x224.
 You can see that feature extractor returns the same output below.

 ```python
 from transformers import AutoFeatureExtractor